 Turn on a hot water faucet

-Turn on a hot water sink faucet nearest to the water heater to help alleviate pressure in the system and allow the heater to drain quickly.
+Turn on a hot water sink faucet closest to the water heater to help alleviate pressure in the system and allow the heater to drain quickly.

 Open the heater’s drain valve

-Opening the valve will allow the water to flow out of the tank.
-It might take some time to empty out a full tank or if there’s a lot of sediment buildup.
+Open the drain valve.
+It will allow the water to flow out of the tank.
+It might take some time to drain out the water if the tank is full or if there’s a lot of sediment buildup.

 Read more: Water heater pilot light keeps going out